Bilateral Relations

 • A biogenesis Band from Nagaland in August 2019 (ICCR)*

-*Organised as part of Estonia’s celebrations of Centenary of Independence.
+*Organised as part of Estonia’s celebrations of its Centenary of Independence (24 June, 1918).

-Several yoga and meditation courses and schools are run by local experts.
+Several yoga and meditation courses and schools are run by local studios and experts.
 International Day of Yoga (IDY) has been regularly celebrated by the Embassy.
 In June 2018 and 2019, IDY was celebrated in Tallinn and Tartu.
-In 2021, International Day of Yoga was celebrated at Kadrioru Park in Tallinn in cooperation with the Art of Living.
-In 2022, as its first cultural activity, the newly opened Resident Mission in Tallinn celebrated IDY in front of Kumu Museum, Kadriorg Park on 18 June in Tallinn and on 19 June in Tartu in the A Le Coq Sports complex.
+In 2021, IDY was celebrated at Tallinn in cooperation with the Art of Living.
+In 2022, as its first cultural activity, the newly opened Resident Mission in Tallinn celebrated IDY in Tallinn as well as Tartu on 18 and 19 June respectively.
+In 2023, IDY was celebrated in three cities, namely Tallinn on 17 June, Tartu and Parnu on 18 June respectively.

 Indian Studies

 Tartu University established in 1632 started Sanskrit studies in 1837.
-While the Oriental Studies Department continues to be in existence, Sanskrit is not taught any more.
-Embassy presented many text books and documents including in Pali and Sanskrit.
+While the Oriental Studies Department continues to be in existence, Sanskrit is not taught anymore.
+Embassy has presented many text books and documents including in Pali and Sanskrit.
+We proposed an MoU for setting up an Indian Chair but the University did not show any interest.

 Indian Community

-As per information provided by the Estonian Government in Dec 2022, there are 1900 Indian citizens in Estonia holding temporary or long term residence permit: They are largely engaged as professionals in ICT industry, business and hospitality sectors.
+As per information provided by the Estonian Government in Dec 2022, there were 1900 Indian citizens in Estonia holding temporary or long term residence permit: They are largely engaged in academia as professionals in ICT industry, business and hospitality sectors.

-There are a few Indian Restaurants (Little India, Matka, Chakra, Maharaja, Ginger, Elevant, Spice, Banana Leaf, Akbana Indian, etc.) in the capital city.
+There are a few Indian Restaurants (Little India, Matka, Chakra, Maharaja etc.) in the capital city.
 Some also have their branches in Tartu and other cities of Estonia.

 Indian Students in Estonia

-As per information provided by the Estonian Government in Dec 2022, there are nearly 119 Indian students pursuing studies mainly in postgraduate and doctoral programmes in educational institutions in Estonia.
+As per information provided by the Estonian government in December 2022, there were nearly 119 Indian students pursuing studies mainly in postgraduate and doctoral programmes in educational institutions in Tallinn and Tartu.
 ‘Study in Estonia’ is actively promoting Estonia as a destination for higher education for Indian students.
+Estonia is very keen to conclude an Agreement for Mutual Recognition of Educational qualifications as they feel it will be essential to employ India’s students after they complete their higher education in Estonia.
+However, Ministry of Human Resource Development is not in favour of the same.

 Opening of the Resident Mission in Tallinn